jackiepareja/dt-spa-v2/README.md

 - SASS

 ### :hammer_and_wrench: Setup
-1. Clone or download the git repository and install the essential node packages using this command:
+1. Fork the git repository and install the essential node packages using this command:
 ```
 $ npm install
 ```
 - If you are using Windows as your OS, the node-sass package will become incompatible and will run into errors when compiling SASS.
 Skip step number 1, and start with step number 2.

-2. Clone or download the git repository and delete the package.json file.
+2. Fork the git repository and delete the package.json file.
 You will need to initialize npm again and manually download the dependencies.
 Thankfully, there are only two (for now)!
 ```
 $ npm init
 $ npm i -D node-sass nodemon